xvmcbc/Demographic-and-statistical-analysis-of-schools-in-Mexico./README.md

  Demographic and statistical analysis of schools in Mexico.

- An analysis of the schools in Mexico, using JavaScript (Leaflet.js, Multiple, D3, deployed in Heroku using SQLlite and JSON)
+ An analysis of the schools in Mexico, using JavaScript (Leaflet.js, Multiple.js, D3, deployed in Heroku using SQLlite and JSON)